The best Linux distros for small businesses provide a simple, secure and stable platform to power your SMB servers and more.

 - How to choose the best Linux distro for laptops

-- 10 of the most popular lightweight Linux distros
+- Best lightweight Linux distros

 As the most popular desktop distribution of Linux, Ubuntu’s reputation might lead you to think that it’s best suited to home users.
-While Ubuntu's stability and flexibility for end users is very solid, there's also a free-to-use Ubuntu Server version to handle your backend tasks.
-This is based on Debian Linux, and can make use of Debian’s packages through the Apt package management system (to supplement its own offerings).
-This means you'll be able to get the software you need quickly and easily.
+While Ubuntu's stability and flexibility for end users is very solid, there's also a free-to-use Ubuntu Server (opens in new tab) version to handle your backend tasks.

 One of Ubuntu's strongest features is the level of support it benefits from.
 The vast user base means there's a raft of technical documentation available, and its generous community has answered just about every question you might have.

 Ubuntu is released twice a year in April and October.
 The April releases, after every two years, are tagged LTS which stands for Long Term Support, and unlike the regular release, the LTS releases are maintained for five years.